-As you approach your retirement, you have options regarding your Rothesay policy.
-You can either retire with Rothesay, or transfer the value of your Rothesay benefits to another suitable pension arrangement.
+You can either take your benefits directly from Rothesay, or transfer the value of your Rothesay benefits to another pension arrangement.

-The three most common retirement options are shown below.
+The options available to you will depend on your policy.
+The 3 most common options are shown below.

 Option 1 Full pension

 Option 2 Lump sum and reduced pension

 Option 3 Lump sum only (in special cases)

 As you approach your normal retirement date, we will send you an options pack which explains your options in more detail.
 If you are over 55 and wish to start taking your benefits in the next few months, please contact us to request a pack.